 2013 Suzuki Kizashi Review

-The Suzuki Kizashi is considered one of the most fun cars to drive in its class, but the automaker’s decision to stop selling vehicles in the U.S. could dissuade some buyers.
+The 2013 Suzuki Kizashi is considered one of the most fun cars to drive in its class, but the automaker’s decision to stop selling vehicles in the U.S. could dissuade some buyers, reviewers say.

 Suzuki announced in November that it will stop selling vehicles in the U.S. after the 2013 model year, which means the 2013 Kizashi will be the final one.
 The automaker filed for Chapter 11 bankruptcy protection in the U.S., but will continue to sell its motorcycles, ATVs and other products here.
 It will also continue to sell vehicles in Japan and other markets.

-Critics think the Suzuki Kizashi has one of the nicest cabins in the class, with upscale materials and great build quality.
-Though the Kizashi has a smaller trunk and back seat than most other midsize cars, test drivers still think the amount of room in both is good.
+Test drivers think the 2013 Kizashi has one of the nicest cabins in the class, with upscale materials and great build quality.
+Though the Suzuki Kizashi has a smaller trunk and back seat than most other midsize cars, reviewers still think the amount of room in both is good.
 Reviewers say that the Kizashi’s audio features are intuitive, though one thinks that controlling an audio device connected by the USB port can be difficult.
 Standard features on the 2013 Suzuki Kizashi include eight airbags, dual-zone climate control, push-button start and a seven-speaker CD audio system with USB port.
 Optional features include navigation, Bluetooth, a rearview camera, a 10-speaker Rockford Fosgate audio system with subwoofer and a sunroof.

 - "A series of circumstances both within and beyond Suzuki's control doomed the Kizashi to third-tier status in the market place.
 That's a shame because this was probably the best car Suzuki ever made.
 Though it suffered from a noisy engine, sluggish off-the-line acceleration, and a somewhat cramped back seat, Kizashi delivered high levels of style and features-per-dollar." -- Consumer Guide